Pop Said...

 Pop Said... is the debut album by the Welsh band the Darling Buds, released in 1989 via Epic Records.
 The album charted at number 23 on the UK Albums Chart.

 The album was re-released by Cherry Red Records in 2006 in an expanded 21-track edition, including B-sides and rarities from the era.

 Production

 The songs were written by Harley Farr and Andrea Lewis.
-Pop Said... was produced by Pat Collier.
+The recording sessions for Pop Said... began at Greenhouse Studios in early 1988, with Pat Collier producing.

 Critical reception

 Trouser Press called the album "a dozen upbeat songs about love (of the puppy, crummy and lost varieties), all well sung and solidly played," writing that "repeated listenings may cause a sugar rush."
 The Boston Globe wrote that "each of the dozen tunes here is crafted like a classic pop single: killer hooks, race-and-roar guitar lines, telling catchphrases, girl-boy conflicts and emotional kicks."
 The Jerusalem Post deemed the album "replete with consummate pop songs."
 The New York Times wrote that "as the guitars surge and the catchy choruses pile up, the Darling Buds supply unrepentant pop pleasure."